API References

 "To" => 1

-It also pad the original input Array of string
+This function also pads the original input vector of strings.

 Example